openhab/openhab-docs/developers/addons/addon.md

 ### IP Discovery Service Syntax

-For the `ip` service type, the meaning of the `discovery-parameter` values are explained further as follows:
+For the `ip` service type, the meanings of the `discovery-parameter` values are explained further as follows:

 | Name           | Value                                                                                                                                |
 |----------------|--------------------------------------------------------------------------------------------------------------------------------------|